 Keep these values in mind both while reading this post and while actually conducting your competitor analysis.

-10 steps to conduct a competitor analysis
+10 steps to conduct a competitor analysis for startup

 To help you learn how to do a competitor analysis, we’ve broken this process down into 10 simple, actionable steps that you can start taking immediately.